dimasikson/audio-cleaning-deep-learning/README.md

 Note about the generated clip above: predictions are generated as probability between 0.0 and 1.0, and I have found that rounding the outputs above 0.15 to 1 results in the best listening experience.
 There is a trade-off between precision and recall illustrated below and I have found having higher recall much better than precision.

 ![alt text](https://i.gyazo.com/4ce067ba8bcd12046af6249e4957cec8.png)

+#### Chart 2.2.
+Performance tradeoff of changing the output rounding threshold.

 # 3. How it was done:
 ## 3.1 Data gathering